 Although Scottsdale already has a myriad of activities and attractions to see, the rest of Arizona also offers some truly remarkable sights.
 Get up early and take a three and a half hour drive north to go see the magnificent Grand Canyon.
 On your way up there, stop in Flagstaff, AZ for a brief respite in the alpine town bordering the tallest mountains in the state.

 Make sure to take the scenic route along highway 89A.
 There is gorgeous scenery as you pass up the mountains from Sedona to Flagstaff.
 You’ll see the transition from desert gardens to piney alpine forest along this spectacular road in the Coconino national forest.
+Or, you could drive out even farther and go hiking in the Grand Canyon for the bucket list getaway of a lifetime.

 12. Go stargazing in the desert